Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

-As a next step, we go beyond the conventional Fano factor analysis, the interpretation of which is \ES{more involved} by the presence of at least two contributing channels.
-The focus is set on contacts with strongly nonlinear $I–V$ characteristics \ES{featuring} a pronounced ZBA.
-Despite the fact that our measurement procedure does not allow for temperature or magnetic-field dependent studies, there are reasonable arguments to interpret spectroscopic features, as exemplarily shown in Fig. \ref{fig:noise_model} (a), as an emerging Kondo resonance.
-On contacts of this type, the excess noise $S_{I,ex} (V) = S_I(V)-S_I(0)$ exhibits a nonlinear dependence on the bias voltage, which cannot be simply captured by Eq. \eqref{eq:full_shot_noise}.
+As a next step, we go beyond the conventional Fano factor analysis, the interpretation of which is more involved by the presence of at least two contributing channels.
+The focus is set on contacts with strongly nonlinear $I-V$ characteristics featuring a pronounced ZBA.
+Despite the fact that our measurement procedure does not allow for temperature or magnetic-field dependent studies, there are reasonable arguments to interpret spectroscopic features, as exemplary shown in Fig.~\ref{fig:noise_model} (a), as an emerging Kondo resonance.
+On contacts of this type, the excess noise $S_{I,ex} (V) = S_I(V)-S_I(0)$ exhibits a nonlinear dependence on the bias voltage, which cannot be simply captured by Eq.~\eqref{eq:full_shot_noise}.

 In the classical Landauer picture, transport properties are typically treated within the linear-response regime, implying that $G$ and $S_I$ depend on constant transmission coefficients.
-If this assumption fails, it becomes necessary to incorporate nonlinearities into an extended model.
-To link both observations, we build on the work of Tewari \emph{et al.} \cite{Tewari2018} and Mu \emph{et al.} \cite{Mu2019}, who reported on the anomalous shot noise arising in atomic-scale junctions with nontrivial potential barriers.
-Allowing the transmission function $T(E)$ to be energy dependent provides a natural way to account for nonlinear bias scaling in both the current and its non-equilibrium fluctuations.
-Their specific functional behavior depends on $T(E)=\sum_{i,\sigma}\tau_{i,\sigma}(E)$, which in general may consist of several energy dependent spin channel contributions.
+If this assumption fails, it becomes necessary to incorporate non-linearities into an extended model.
+To link both observations, the bias dependence of $G$ and the noise, we build on the work of Tewari~\emph{et al.} \autocite{Tewari2018} and Mu~\emph{et al.} \autocite{Mu2019}, who reported on the anomalous shot noise arising in atomic-scale junctions with nontrivial potential barriers Allowing the transmission function $T(E)$ to be energy dependent provides a natural way to account for nonlinear bias scaling in both the current and its non-equilibrium fluctuations.
+Their specific functional behavior depends on $T(E)=\sum_{i,\sigma}\tau_{i,\sigma}(E)$, which in general may consist of several energy-dependent spin channel contributions.
 In the zero-temperature limit, the shot noise can then be written as